Operation Warm Heart: Helping Airmen through difficult times

 |0

-This work, Operation Warm Heart: Helping Airmen through difficult times, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Operation Warm Heart: Helping Airmen through difficult times, by SSgt Scott Warner, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.